Shaikh-Warsi/NotifAi/README.md

 # NotifAi

-# 🧠 NotifAi - Smart Desktop Reminder App
+# # 🚧 Work in Progress: NotifAi - Smart Desktop Reminder App

 NotifAi is a cross-platform desktop reminder app built with PyQt6.
 It lets you schedule reminders with custom text and triggers desktop notifications when it's time.